 This opinion is based on a variety of financial and comparative analyses, as described below.
-Davidson believed that a proper way to determine the fairness of the Amendments was to analyze the estimated value per share of Common Stock on a pre-Recapitalization and a post-Recapitalization basis.
-The estimated value per share of Common Stock was determined by applying a range of multiples to projected EBITDA in fiscal year 2008 and then discounting that value to a present value by using a range of discount rates.
-This analysis also considered the impact of the projected cash flows generated through fiscal year 2008 available for the benefit of holders of Common Stock.
-The range of multiples applied to projected EBITDA in fiscal year 2008 was determined by analyzing selected publicly traded companies.
-Davidson also believed that it was important to understand the estimated value of the Series A Preferred Stock pre- and post-Recapitalization.
 The information provided in these sections is not a complete description of the analyses that Davidson used in reaching its opinion, but rather a summary of such analyses.
 Certain of the analyses include information presented in tabular format.
 In order to fully understand the financial analyses used by Davidson, the tables must be read together with the text of each summary.
 The tables alone do not constitute a complete description of the financial analyses.